15 Things You Didn't Know About Madeleine Albright

 The Albrights moved several times for Joseph’s career.
-By 1961 the couple had already lived in Rolla, Missouri and Chicago before moving to Long Island, where their twins, Alice and Anne, were born.
-In 1962 the family moved to Georgetown, where Madeleine studied Russian and International Relations at a division of Johns Hopkins University.
+By 1961, the couple had already lived in Rolla, Missouri, and Chicago before moving to Long Island, where their twins, Alice and Anne, were born.
+In 1962, the family moved to Georgetown, where Madeleine studied Russian and international relations at a division of Johns Hopkins University.
 When they moved back to Long Island in 1963, Albright continued her studies at Columbia University and earned a certificate in Russian and an M.A. in 1968, and a Ph.D. in 1976.
 Her third daughter, Katharine, was born in 1967.

 After her 22-year marriage ended in divorce in 1982, Albright joined Georgetown University’s School of Foreign Service as a research professor of International Affairs, where she taught undergraduate and graduate courses.
 She also served as director of the Women in Foreign Service program.

 Albright’s work in international affairs led to her working as foreign policy adviser to both Geraldine Ferraro in 1984 and Michael Dukakis in 1988, but she was unable to work for Clinton’s 1992 bid.
-Despite this, after Clinton won, he nominated Albright to be the U.S. Ambassador to the United Nations.
+Despite this, after Clinton won, he nominated Albright to be the U.S. ambassador to the United Nations.
 Though she was often one of the few women in the room (and many times, the only one), she did not sit silently; she realized that if she only observed and listened, she wouldn’t get a chance to speak, which meant the voice of the United States wouldn’t be heard.

 In October 2000, Albright made a diplomatic visit to North Korea to meet with the country’s leader, Kim Jong Il.
-Her trip marked the first time an American secretary of state—and the highest level official ever—had visited the country.
+Her trip marked the first time an American secretary of state—and the highest-level official ever—had visited the country.

 Albright was raised Catholic after her parents converted in 1941, though she was unaware of any previous religious affiliations.
 (She later converted to Episcopalianism.)
 During her vetting process for secretary of state, she mentioned that she might have Jewish ancestors.
 During his research on a profile about Albright, Michael Dobbs, a Washington Post reporter, discovered that three of her grandparents died in Auschwitz and Terezin.
 Her family conducted further research and learned that 25 members of her family died in concentration camps.

-Albright has said that she tended to be a little too serious as a child.
-Young Madeleine would be happy to learn that as an adult, she has developed quite a sense of humor.
-She once engaged in a humorous Twitter war with Conan O’Brien and has appeared in popular TV shows as herself, including Parks and Recreation and Gilmore Girls.
+Albright said that she tended to be a little too serious as a child.
+Young Madeleine would be happy to learn that as an adult, she developed quite a sense of humor.
+She once engaged in a humorous Twitter war with Conan O’Brien and appeared in popular TV shows as herself, including Parks and Recreation and Gilmore Girls.